ojitha/ojitha.github.io/notes/powershell.md

 Read [# Developing and Testing ETL Scripts Locally Using the AWS Glue ETL Library](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html): here is my command summary.

-NOTE: you must unch Docker -> Settings->Resources -> WSL INTEGRATION ->
+NOTE: you must unchecked the Docker -> Settings->Resources -> WSL INTEGRATION -> `Enable integation with my default WSL distro`.
+This caused to read only mapping of windows .aws folder in the docker instance.

 1. First install the docker as explain [here](https://docs.docker.com/docker-for-windows/wsl/).
 2. run the Jupyter notebooks: